martinberlin/cale-idf/README.md

     Ctrl+5

+## config-examples/

+In the config-examples folder we left samples of GPIO configurations.
+For example:

+- Wave12I48 has the GPIOs ready to use w/Waveshare socket for ESP32-devKitC
+- S2 has a sample GPIO config to be used after idf.py set-target esp32s2 (Only for S2 chips)

 ## SPI speed

 If you instantiate display.init(true) it activates verbose debug and also lowers SPI frequency to 50000.
 Most epapers accept a frequency up to 4 Mhz.